Just owning a pool is not enough. You can only have the best swimming experience when your pool maintenance is top-notch.

 5. Maintain The Right Chemical Levels

 To keep the chemical balance right, it is essential that you first test the pH level of the water with a testing kit.
 Once tested, check the colours on the pH scale to determine the pool water’s chemical levels.
-If the water’s chemical balance is not correct, you need to modify the levels with the help of a filter or pool cleaner.
+If the water’s chemical balance is incorrect, you need to modify the levels with the help of a filter or pool cleaner.

 Even manually taking debris out of the pool can help make things better.

-If you feel that using chemicals is getting too costly, consider using baking soda.
+If you feel using chemicals is too costly, consider using baking soda.
 Sodium bicarbonate will help clean the water and keep the alkalinity of the pool in check.
 This is a very cost-effective method that you can use for surface water cleaning.
 But for deep cleaning purposes, you must try out more intensive techniques.

 6. Check The Water Level

-Cleaning Your Swimming Pool
+Cleaning Your Pool The Right Way!

 With that, we have now reached the end of this comprehensive guide on cleaning your pool.

-Keeping the pool water free of impurities is not that big a task.
+Keeping the pool free of impurities is not that big a task.
 And if you regularly keep the pool free of debris and dirt, the chances are that your pool maintenance work will be reduced to half.
 So, you must ensure that the physical and chemical balance of the pool water is up to the mark.